Particular/ServicePulse/docs/authentication-testing.md

 - **HTTPS configured** - Authentication requires HTTPS for secure token transmission.
 See [HTTPS Configuration](https-configuration.md) or [Reverse Proxy Testing](nginx-testing.md) for setup options.
 - (Optional) An OIDC identity provider for testing authenticated scenarios

-> **Security Note:** OAuth tokens transmitted over HTTP can be intercepted, compromising security.
-All authentication testing scenarios in this guide assume HTTPS is configured.

 ### Building the Frontend

 ```cmd